stadt-karlsruhe/CO2-Runter/Documentation/API/Dashboard.md

 ## **Get Footprint Data for all Districts**

-This endpoint allows users to retrieve a list of groups they administer.
+This endpoint allows you to get the footprint data for all districts.

 - **URL**